 If you look at how someone invests their energy and money, you will see where their priorities are.
 Many will gladly spend $100 going out on the weekend, but the same price for an online course on marketing?
 Too expensive.
 Many people are willing to settle for a $40K/year salary but aren’t willing to take two years of living on rice and beans so that they can make six figures for the rest of their lives.

 If you really want to change your life, it means that you’re going to have to do the uncomfortable things that other people are not willing to do.
 It means that you are going to have to toe the edge of your comfort zone every day and leap away from it sometimes with fear striking through your heart.

 It means you’re going to have to be mentally and emotionally resilient.
 It means you’re going to have to do your inner work.
 It means that your excuses must be rendered irrelevant.
-Your life will no longer measured by your potential, but measured by your outcomes.
+Your life will no longer be measured by your potential but measured by your outcomes.

 It is going to be hard.
 But it is going to be worth it.

 Because it also means that while other people are complaining that their dreams went unrealized, you’ll wake up excited to go to work.

 Maybe you’ll have little overhead and multiple streams of income.
 Maybe you’ll be able to vacation for far more than two weeks a year because maybe you’re your own boss.
 Maybe you’ll be able to throw back cocktails that you can actually afford when you can actually afford them.
 Maybe you won’t need to do that at all.
 Maybe you will be healthier than you have ever been.
 Maybe you will improve your life in every measurable and immeasurable way.
 Maybe you will be mentally strong and self-mastered.

 While other people spend the rest of their lives sitting around complaining that their dreams are still just dreams, you will not be able to relate.